clavecoder/clavecoder.github.io/surge/trial-workation.md

    bought a wireless headset.
 1. The cabin had no desk and it was uncomfortable working at the kitchen table with the kitchen chairs over a long period of time.
 I determined to purchase a portable desk and office chair, if possible.
+Read the <a href="https://medium.com/@kenbrubaker/my-mobile-office-2a1c634d1089" target="_blank">blog post</a>
-Read the blog post to see the result of that decision.
+   to see the result of that decision.
 I also felt I needed a lamp to work during evening hours, something I'd want to do frequently to maximize family time.
 Though it took some time, I was able to find a suitable lamp, which you can also read about in the blog post.